opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

 - (*Optionally*) Configure certificates for secure communications.
 - Finalize installation steps with default options.

-> The install process may take quite a while.
+> NOTE: The install process may take quite a while.
 Now would be a very good time to grab a coffee...

 Once complete, the Milestone XProtect Smart Client application will open.
 Log in with "Windows authentication (current user)".

 ![milestone-smart-client](./figs/milestone-smart-client.png)

-> Keep this client open, you will need it later on.
+> TIP: Keep this client open, you will need it later on.

 ### Install DirectShow driver